Cyanotype Art Exhibitions in Northampton, MA | Spring 2026

 At the heart of this work is an interest in transition — in the space between what is remembered and what is released.
 What Was Held is less about a single story and more about the residue of experience: what lingers, what shifts, what softens over time.

-In addition to the Revelry exhibition, I’m participating in Enough: A Collaboration at Waterway Arts, opening April 3 (5–8pm).
-For this show, artists were paired with writers; I created a photographic response to Tegan Mixer’s story Wisdom Fish.
-Responding to language through image invited a different kind of listening — allowing the emotional undercurrents of the text to shape light, composition, and gesture.
+In addition to the Revelry exhibition, I'm participating in Enough: A Collaboration at Waterway Arts, opening April 3 (5–8pm).
+For this show, artists were paired with writers; I created a photographic response to Tegan Mixer's story Wisdom Fish.
+Responding to language through image invited a different kind of listening — allowing the emotional undercurrents of the text to inform how the image takes shape.
+This work is also a cyanotype print.

 This feels like a meaningful season of visibility and connection — one that extends beyond the studio walls.

-I also recently completed the Elevate Accelerator Program at The Sphere, funded by the TD Charitable Foundation and Liberty Bank Foundation.
+On the business side, I recently completed the Elevate Accelerator Program at The Sphere, funded by the TD Charitable Foundation and Liberty Bank Foundation.
 The program supports established entrepreneurs in building sustainable growth and stronger infrastructure.
 As someone balancing a portrait practice and a fine art practice, this experience has helped me shift from simply operating day to day toward building something more intentional and enduring.

 Art and business are often spoken about separately.
 For me, they are in conversation.
 The same attention I bring to light and material in the studio is the attention I'm learning to bring to structure, systems, and long-term vision.